apache/accumulo-website/_docs-2-0/administration/ssl.md

 in the form of Java KeyStores, to enable SSL.
 The following configuration assumes these files already exist.

-In `accumulo-site.xml`, the following properties are required:
+In `accumulo.properties`, the following properties are required:

 * {% plink rpc.javax.net.ssl.keyStore %}  = _The path on the local filesystem to the keystore containing the server's certificate_
 * {% plink rpc.javax.net.ssl.keyStorePassword %} = _The password for the keystore containing the server's certificate_